 I have a diverse educational background including a B.S. in Mathematical Sciences at the University of Michigan, M.S. in Biology/Biochemistry from Michigan Technological University, and Ph.D. in Pharmaceutical Sciences at Washington State.
 My prior research has focused on mechanisms of pathology associated with developmental or drug-induced aberrations of GABA, an inhibitory neurotransmitter.
 In human patients with heritable defects in GABA catabolism frequent manifestations include delayed gross and fine motor, mental, as well as speech and language development.
 These patients commonly develop seizures as well.
 I am interested in the precise mechanisms of how GABA exerts developmental impairments in the nervous system.
 This interest evolved into a project looking at GABA in neuronal development and studying synaptic remodeling.
 My continuing interests in research are to study synaptic plasticity and remodeling in the visual system.
 I had the excellent fortune to join Dr. McLellan’s research group in the Department of Visual Sciences on January 1st, 2019 as a T32 trainee in visual neuroscience and trainee member of the McPherson Eye Research Institute.
 I will work on identifying new molecular mechanisms related to the development of retinal ganglion cell degeneration in glaucoma, and to execute novel studies comparing specific cell types and the fine mechanisms of disease development as well as to identify new genetic elements of risk.
 In and out of the lab, I seek happiness every day, cherish life with my best friends Darius, Cyrus and Ezri, love my chickens, and have a boundless list of pleasures including planting, yoga, crossfit, and ultimate frisbee.

 I graduated in Veterinary Medicine (similar to DVM) in 2016 from the Autonomous University of Barcelona.
 Early on my professional career, specifically during my last year externship at Texas A&M University, I developed an interest in comparative ophthalmology.
 Since my graduation I attended several international ophthalmology-related meetings like ECVO, ACVO and ARVO.
 In 2019 I completed a rotating internship in the biggest small animal hospital in Spain (Ars Veterinaria) during which I was involved in a project related to funduscopy teaching models and presented it at the ECVO conference in 2019.
 After that, I decided to pause my clinical training in favor of basic research to contribute to the scientific community and get a better understanding of this fascinating world of eye diseases.
-As a research intern in the McLellan lab, I’m working on multiple projects related to glaucoma, including imaging the aqueous humor outflow pathway via immunolabelling and tissue clearing, applying advanced imaging techniques.
+As a graduate student pursuing a PhD in the McLellan lab, I’m working on multiple projects related to glaucoma, including imaging the aqueous humor outflow pathway via immunolabelling and tissue clearing, applying advanced imaging techniques.
 My dream is to pursue a vision research career as veterinary clinician – scientist.
 When I am not working I enjoy outdoor activities.
 Whenever I can I go out for a run with my dog Zoran, but I also enjoy playing volleyball, listening to music and eating at good restaurants (I love Mediterranean cuisine).

 McLellan Lab Undergraduate Student Alumni: